· Last updated 2 June 2026

 Cable Car vs Walking: How to Get Up There

 Walking is free and gives you more flexibility to choose your route and move between viewpoints at your own pace.
-The Upper Rock nature reserve is accessible on foot via the main road or several walking trails.
-Mediterranean Steps is the most challenging trail, rising steeply up the eastern face.
+The Upper Rock Nature Reserve is accessible on foot via the main road or several walking trails.
+Mediterranean Steps is the most challenging option, rising steeply up the eastern face from Jews' Gate.
 Take water, wear proper footwear and do not underestimate the climb, particularly in warm weather.
+The Windsor Suspension Bridge, a 71m span opened in June 2016, is one of the highlights along the upper trails.

-Both approaches get you to the same viewpoints.
-The cable car is faster and easier.
-Walking gives you more time on the Rock and a better sense of the place.
+Both the taxi tour and walking routes reach the same viewpoints.
+The taxi tour is faster and more comfortable.
+Walking gives you more time on the Rock and a better feel for the place.

 Other Things to Watch for From the Upper Rock

-Dolphins: The waters around Gibraltar are home to several dolphin species, including common dolphins, striped dolphins and bottlenose dolphins.
-From Europa Point and the eastern side of the Rock in the early morning, dolphin sightings are possible, though not guaranteed from land.
-Dolphin watching boat trips give a better chance, but shore sightings do happen.
+Dolphins: The waters around Gibraltar are home to common dolphins, striped dolphins and bottlenose dolphins.
+From Europa Point and the eastern side of the Rock in the early morning, shore sightings are possible, though not guaranteed from land.
+Dolphin Adventure (No. 9 The Square, Marina Bay) and Dolphin Safari (No. 6 The Square, Marina Bay) both run dedicated boat trips with verified 90%+ sighting rates if you want a much closer look.

 Birds: Gibraltar sits on one of Europe's major migration corridors.
-In spring and autumn, millions of birds cross the Strait between Europe and Africa.
-Raptors including eagles, kites and honey buzzards use the thermal lift over the Rock.
-Birdwatchers visiting during migration season have an outstanding vantage point from the Upper Rock.
+In spring and autumn, large numbers of birds cross the Strait between Europe and Africa.
+Raptors including White Storks, Black Kites, Booted Eagles, Honey Buzzards, Short-toed Eagles and Egyptian Vultures use the thermal lift over the Rock.
+Visiting during migration season gives birdwatchers an outstanding vantage point from the Upper Rock.

-Weather patterns: The interaction between the Atlantic and the Mediterranean produces distinctive weather phenomena around the Rock.
-The Levante cloud is the most famous, a thick band of cloud that wraps around the upper Rock from the east without it actually raining.
-Watching it move is oddly compelling.
+Weather patterns: The interaction between the Atlantic and the Mediterranean produces distinctive weather around the Rock.
+The Levante cloud is the most famous phenomenon, a thick band that wraps around the upper Rock from the east without it actually raining.
+Watching it move is oddly compelling, and a reminder that the Strait is a meteorological boundary as much as a geographical one.

 Frequently Asked Questions